 - Lastly, proper nutrition and helpful nutrients support the body’s natural capacity to detoxify and to reduce the levels of toxins in the body.

 Medical researchers are now finding associations between the toxic build up of chemicals in the body and health conditions such as obesity, type 2 diabetes, metabolic syndrome, auto-immune diseases, cancer, fatigue, infertility, allergies, behaviour and mood disorders, neurological conditions, as well as diseases like Parkinson’s and Alzheimer’s.

 A personal detox

-The goal of a detoxification protocol, as performed in my clinic, is to reduce both our ongoing exposure to toxins and support our detoxification processes in order to eliminate some of the toxins stored in the body.
+The goal of a detoxification protocol, as performed at Fairfield Nutrition, is to reduce both our ongoing exposure to toxins and support our detoxification processes in order to eliminate some of the toxins stored in the body.
 In most cases, this detoxification process needs a helping hand (through nutrients and lifestyle) as the detoxification system simply can not process all the toxins within our increasingly toxic environment.
-Nutrients act as co-factors in the enzymatic reactions in the body that transform and eliminate toxins.

 As most of the detoxification process happens whilst we sleep, ensuring a sound night’s sleep is a priority.
 We consider other factors such as ongoing psychological stress, dental health, physical activity and at least a 12 hour overnight fast.